eugenia1984/english/glossary.md

 - **previous job**: is the work you did before your current or most recent position.

+- **proactive**: means taking action by causing change and not only reacting to change when it happens.

 - **project manager** is a key role in many companies.
 This person is responsible for planning, organizing, and directing the completion of specific projects while ensuring these projects are on time, on budget, and within scope.

 ---